ravynsoft/ravynos/Libraries/dyld/doc/rst/dyld_usage.rst

   Exclude the specified list of pids and commands from the sample, and exclude :program:`dyld_usage` by default.

-  .. option:: -j

-  Display output in JSON format.

-.. option:: -h

-  Display usage information and exit.

 .. option:: -R

-  Specify a raw trace file to process.
+  specifies a raw trace file to process.

 .. option:: -t

-  Specify timeout in seconds (for use in automated tools).
+  specifies timeout in seconds (for use in automated tools).

 DISPLAY
 -------